kat-djc/hud-inspection-scores/README.md

 To see all values and their origins within the output data itself (which can be handy to capture all the changes for a particular property over time), set `opt_keep_diffs=True` at the top of `hud2dlp.py`.

-## Other notes
+### Misc.
+Notes on the Data

-- rows that have `pha_name` (Public Housing Authority name) are from the public housing data; rows without `pha_name` are from the multifamily data.
+- Rows that have `pha_name` (Public Housing Authority name) are from the public housing data; rows without `pha_name` are from the multifamily data.
-- the coding changed in 2020, so 80% of scores are non-numeric (like `69d*`).
+- The coding changed in 2020, so 80% of scores are non-numeric (like `69d*`).
 - `location_quality` is from HUD; it refers to the geocoding for (lat,long) coordinates, which may be quite far from the actual site.
-- removed ~550 completely empty inspections; additional 4% have an `inspection_id` and a score of either 0 or 100, while the rest were completely empty.
+- Removed ~550 completely empty inspections; additional 4% have an `inspection_id` and a score of either 0 or 100, while the rest were completely empty.
 - `_origins` is a list of filename prefixes that add or change data fields for a property or an inspection.

+## Contributors
+Many thanks to the following contributors:
+- @saulpw
+- @anjakefala

+## Licensing
+This repository's code is available under the MIT License terms.
+The raw data files (in data/fetched) and PDFs are public domain.
+All other data files are available under Creative Commons' CC BY-SA 4.0 license terms.

-## About the Pipeline
+## Questions?

-- the saved filenames start with the reported last-modified date from the http response headers
+File an issue in this repository.